danrusei/danrusei.github.io/content/posts/danube_pubsub.md

 Currently, the Danube platform exclusively supports **Non-persistent messages**.
 Meaning that the messages reside solely in memory and are promptly distributed to consumers if they are available, utilizing a dispatch mechanism based on subscription types

-For comprehensive information on setting up, configuring, and using Danube, please refer to the official [documentation](https://dev-state.com/danube_docs/).
+For comprehensive information on setting up, configuring, and using Danube, please refer to the official [documentation](https://dev-state.com/danube_docs/) and the [previous article](https://dev-state.com/posts/danube_intro/).

 ## Client Libraries

-To interact with the Danube Pub/Sub messaging platform, there are client libraries in Rust and Go.
+To interact with the Danube Pub/Sub messaging platform, you can use the Rust or Go client libraries.
 Each library is designed to provide seamless integration and ease of use.

 ### Rust Client Library